cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - m: 1
 - H: SHA-256
 - L: 48
+- h\_eff: 1

+The suites P256-SHA256-SW-RO- and P256-SHA256-SW-NU- are specified by

+- f: Shallue-van de Woestijne method, {{sw}}
+- Z: -3

+The suites P256-SHA256-SSWU-RO- and P256-SHA256-SSWU-NU- are specified by

 - f: Simplified SWU method, {{simple-swu}}
 - Z: -2
-- h\_eff: 1

 ## Suites for NIST P-384 {#suites-p384}

-The suites P384-SHA512-ICART-RO- and P384-SHA512-ICART-NU-
-are defined for the NIST P-384 elliptic curve {{FIPS186-4}}.
+The NIST P-384 elliptic curve {{FIPS186-4}} has the following parameters.
-These suites share the following parameters:

 - E: y^2 = x^3 + A * x + B, where
   - A = -3